ntibbles/SimpleAnimation/README.md

 Below are proposed updates and changes to the library

++ Use CSS3 transitions as primary tween and fallback/integrate JS functionality
 + Add a reverse method to SimpleTween and SimpleTimeline
 + Add nested timelines
 + CSS3 Transforms for rotation and scale